rickgennis/managebackups/src/managebackups.1.md

 : Recreate the mymac config file using the standard format.
 Previously existing comments and formatting is thrown away.
 The **-test** option skips all primary functions (no backups, pruning or linking is done) so only the config file is updated.

 **managebackups -1**
-: Show details of all backups taken that are associated with a profile.
+: Show details of all backups taken that are associated with each profile.
+Additionally **-p** [*profile*] could be specified to limit the output to a single profile.

 **managebackups -0**
 : Show a one-line summary for each backup profile.
 The summary includes detail on the most recent backup as well as the number of backups, age ranges and total disk space.